conduktor/conduktor-platform/doc/Advanced_settings.md

 ## Run mode
-to configure conduktor platform fo a particular hardware, you can use the environment variable `RUN_MODE`
+to configure Conduktor Platform fo a particular hardware, you can use the environment variable `RUN_MODE`
 | ENV     | Available RAM    |
 |---------|--------------------|